 An Option that is $5-$30

-These cute Christmas Brownies from Shelf Reliance are the perfect food storage gift.
+These cute Holiday Hot Coca pantry cans from Thrive Life are the perfect food storage gift.
 They are sealed in pantry cans with a long shelf life so ideal for long term storage.
-But they never last that long around our house You can buy a ten pack and give as neighbor gifts, or just buy a single can for someone if you are doing a full 12 days for them.
+But they never last that long around our house 🙂 You can buy a ten pack and give as neighbor gifts, or just buy a single can for someone if you are doing a full 12 days for them.
 (Order before December 15th for guaranteed shipping before Christmas)

 Big Baskets of Goodies (that would store well)